All Around Austin

 Umlauf Sculpture Garden and Museum

 Walk through a landscaped garden with the sculptures of Charles Umlauf, a former University of Texas professor.
-It’s one of the best Austin Texas museums for families since it’s outdoors.
+It’s one of the best museums in Austin.

 Located at 605 Azie Morton Rd.
 Open Tuesday to Friday from 10 a.m. to 4 p.m. and Saturday and Sunday from 11 a.m. to 4 p.m.
 Adult admission is $7 and students (13 to 17) are $1.